+Keys: WBC: White Blood Cells; PCV: Packed Cell Volume; Hb: Haemoglobin; etc

 WBC (White Blood Cells): There are slight differences in the WBC counts across the diets, but the p-value (p = 0.34) indicates that these differences are not statistically significant, suggesting that the diet does not significantly affect immune cell levels.
 PCV (Packed Cell Volume): YBD-4 has the highest PCV, while YBD-3 shows the lowest, but the differences are not statistically significant (p = 0.08).
 This suggests that while there are some variations in PCV, they may not be diet-dependent.
 Hb (Hemoglobin): There is a statistically significant difference in hemoglobin levels across the diets (p = 0.02).
 YBD-4 has the highest Hb, while YBD-2 has the lowest, indicating that diet influences hemoglobin levels.
 RBC (Red Blood Cells): RBC counts are similar across diets, with no significant differences (p = 0.15).
 This suggests that the diet does not greatly impact the red blood cell count.
 MCV (Mean Corpuscular Volume): There is no significant difference in MCV values across diets (p = 0.95), suggesting that the volume of individual red blood cells is unaffected by diet.
 MCH (Mean Corpuscular Hemoglobin): MCH values are similar across the diets, and there are no significant differences (p = 0.18), indicating that the amount of hemoglobin per red blood cell remains constant regardless of diet.
 MCHC (Mean Corpuscular Hemoglobin Concentration): No significant differences in MCHC are observed (p = 0.25), implying that the concentration of hemoglobin in red blood cells is not influenced by diet.YBD-4 appears to have the most favorable effect on Hb and PCV, though these differences may not be substantial enough to affect overall health significantly.Most blood parameters show no significant differences across diets, except for Hb, suggesting that diet may impact certain aspects of blood health but not all.

 In the analysis of biochemical and immune parameters, YBD-4 showed the highest levels of ALT (Alanine Aminotransferase) (28.3 U/L), but the differences across diets were not statistically significant (p = 0.17), suggesting that the diet did not strongly influence liver health.
 Similarly, AST (Aspartate Aminotransferase) levels were highest in YBD-4 (38.2 U/L), but again, the p-value (p = 0.12) indicated no significant variation in liver enzyme activity across the diets, which may reflect broader tissue damage rather than just liver-specific effects.
 On the antioxidant front, YBD-4 exhibited the highest activity of Superoxide Dismutase (SOD) (240.0 U/mg), though the p-value (p = 0.08) suggests borderline statistical significance, indicating a potential but not strong effect on oxidative stress reduction.
 Catalase (CAT) activity was also highest in YBD-4 (13.7 U/mg), and this difference was statistically significant (p = 0.04), suggesting that YBD-4 provides the best protection against oxidative damage.
 Additionally, YBD-4 demonstrated the highest respiratory burst activity (75.4% DCF), with a statistically significant p-value (p = 0.03), which is associated with enhanced immune responses.
 Similarly, plasma lysozyme activity was highest in YBD-4 (6.10 U/ml), and the p-value (p = 0.05) indicated a statistically significant effect, suggesting that YBD-4 offers the best immune function.
 Overall, YBD-4 appears to have the most favorable impact on biochemical and immune parameters, including antioxidant enzyme activities, respiratory burst activity, and lysozyme activity, with statistically significant improvements in antioxidant and immune functions, while showing a trend of higher liver enzyme activity, indicating potential metabolic responses to the diet.